Women's World Cup: 6 things we've learned so far | DW | 20.06.2019

 1. USA the team to beat

 They were the last team to get their World Cup campaign underway, but what a show they put on in their curtain-raiser.
-A record-breaking 13-0 victory over Thailand was a startling scoreline that revurburated around the world, and led to suggestions that the Americans showed disrespect to their opponents in the manner that they celebrated every single goal.
-That aside, the US have been a joy to watch at this tournament with a relentless brand of attacking football that few sides will be able to live with in this tournament.
+A record-breaking 13-0 victory over Thailand was a startling scoreline that reverberated around the world, and led to suggestions that the Americans showed disrespect to their opponents in the manner that they celebrated every single goal.
+That aside, the US have been a joy to watch in France with a brand of relentless, attacking football that few sides will be able to live with in this tournament.
 Spare a thought for Spain, their next opponents.

 We’ve been playing for almost two weeks and only 8 teams have been eliminated.
 And the identities of these teams, on the most part, could have been chosen before a ball was kicked.
 The 24-team format, where 12 group winners are joined by the best losers, has been tested at previous men’s World Cups, European Championships and others and the same conclusion was reached then as now: it’s a glorified seedings system for the knockout stages.
 There should have been 16 teams followed by the quarter-finals.